map from Google Maps

 tall trees.
 Only trouble is the paths don't necessarily go where you want, and

 some don't go anywhere at all.
-Poison Ivy grows wild all over.
+Poison Ivy grows wild all over the northern part toward the Pump House.
 And there's

 all those branches and leaves blocking our avian photographic views. map.